cybergu0ck/notes/engineering/software/fundamentals/design-patterns/creational/factory-method.md

    - Implemented via an interface.

-1. Factory : The component that creates a family of related products.
+1. Factory : The component that creates the product.

    - Implemented via an interface.
-   - Concrete factorties "make" products for the specific family it represents.
+   - Concrete factorties "make" the specific product.
+   - Also known as "creator".

 1. Client : client is uses with the factory.
 The relationship could be [association](../../object-oriented-programming/object-relationships.md#association), [aggregation](../../object-oriented-programming/object-relationships.md#aggregation) or [composition](../../object-oriented-programming/object-relationships.md#composition).